johnkerl/miller/docs6/src/operating-on-all-records.md

 them.
 Also note that when you index a Miller map with an integer key, this works, but the [key is stringified](reference-main-maps.md).

-## Retain partial records in map or array
+## Retaining partial records in map or array

 If all you need is one or a few attributes out of a record, you don't need to retain full records.
 You can retain a map, or array, of just the fields you're